 3.7.1 Open Space

 Areas traditionally used as community open spaces are being lost to new development.
-While these common land areas are often privately held, development effectively removes them from the undeveloped landscape which has traditionally been used for grazing areas hiking and helped define individual villages by forming buffer areas between communities.
-The development pressures threaten the traditional rural character of the Planning Area as characterized by farm fields, acequias, and open lands buffering village areas.
-The open lands and buffers between development are significant characteristics of rural, agricultural and historical identity of communities in the La Cienega and La Cieneguilla Planning Area.
+While these common land areas are often privately held, development effectively removes them from the undeveloped landscape which has traditionally been used for grazing, riding and walking and has helped define individual villages by forming buffer areas between communities.
+The development pressures threaten the traditional rural character of the Planning Area characterized by farm fields, acequias, and open lands.
+The open lands and buffers between development are significant characteristics of the rural, agricultural and historical identity of communities in the La Cienega and La Cieneguilla Planning Area.

-Open Space and undeveloped areas in the La Cienega and La Cieneguilla Community Planning Area includes County open space property, Bureau of Land Management properties and lands managed by the New Mexico State Land Office.
-Open space areas throughout the Planning Area contain significant ecological and cultural resources that have not been completely inventoried or had management plans developed to date.
+Open spaces and undeveloped areas in the La Cienega and La Cieneguilla Community Planning Area include County open space property, Bureau of Land Management properties and lands managed by the New Mexico State Land Office.
+Open space areas throughout the Planning Area contain significant ecological and cultural resources that have not been completely inventoried, and some areas have not had management plans developed to date.
 It should also be noted that extensive study has been conducted on the adjoining BLM designated Area of Critical Environmental Concern (ACEC) and that the BLM has cooperated with community members in developing management strategies.
-Residents of La Cienega and La Cieneguilla have always considered these lands to be integral and essential parts of the community.
+Residents of La Cienega and La Cieneguilla have always considered these lands to be integral and essential parts of the communities.
 The Plan supports continued and enhanced joint management between community members, private landowners, the BLM, the County, and the State Land Office.

 La Cieneguilla Open Space